 Q: Why do you think you’re drawn to the types of environments you create?

-Q: Are you models are for sale?
+Q: Are you models for sale?

 Q: What is the hardest thing to make?
 How long does it take to finish a project?

 A: Almost all the works using miniature techniques are complex projects.
-When working in scale and actual measurements, it is necessary to stick to these measures.
+When working with scale and actual measurements, it is necessary to stick to these measures.
 Architectural buildings are always a challenge.
 Personally, I believe that the greatest difficulty is to simulate an environment, which existed in the past or still exists today.
-The positioning of elements should be as natural as rust texture.
-Rust has so many variations and color that can say how long that piece was left behind.
+The positioning of elements should be as natural as the rust texture.
+Rust has so many variations and colors that can say how long that piece was left behind.
 And like almost everything is practically done by hand, I'd be lying if I told you that there is something easy to do.
-Each sculpture takes 3 months to 1 year and a half and I make everything from the smallest brick to the tips of cigarettes left on the streets.
-It’s art by the millimeter.
+Each sculpture takes 3 months to 1 year and a half, and I make everything from the smallest brick to the tips of cigarettes left on the streets.
+It’s an art by the millimeter.

 Raphael creates mixed media art that tells a story behind each paint stroke and in every object that he may have created.
 Exhibited in Queen Victoria Museum of Art, Brooklyn Museum, Saatchi Gallery, Groninger Museum, Lotte Museum of Art, Beinart Gallery, and SESI Lab, featured on Hi-fructose, Vice, Creators Project.